Incisive foramen

 In the human mouth, the incisive foramen (also known as: "anterior palatine foramen", or "nasopalatine foramen") is the opening of the incisive canals on the hard palate immediately behind the incisor teeth.
 It gives passage to blood vessels and nerves.
 The incisive foramen is situated within the incisive fossa of the maxilla.

 The incisive foramen is used as an anatomical landmark for defining the severity of cleft lip and cleft palate.

 The incisive foramen exists in a variety of species.

 Structure

-The incisive foramen is a funnel-shaped opening of the in the bone of the oral hard palate representing the inferior termination of the incisive canal.
+The incisive foramen is a funnel-shaped opening in the bone of the oral hard palate representing the inferior termination of the incisive canal.
 An oral prominence - the incisive papilla - overlies the incisive fossa.

 The incisive foramen is situated immediately behind the incisor teeth, and in between the two premaxillae.

 Contents

 The incisive foramen allows for blood vessels and nerves to pass.
 These include: